searchbox-io/Jest/jest/README.md

 Any request parameter that is passed through URL can be set this way.
 Only the commonly used parameters are enumarated in `Parameters` class, raw strings can be used in place of the non-enumarated parameters.

-### Execution Asynchronously
+### Asynchronous Execution

 Jest http client supports execution of any action asynchronously with non blocking IO.

-Following example illustrates how to execute action with Jest asynchronous call.
+Following example illustrates how to execute an action with Jest asynchronous call.

 ```java
 client.executeAsync(action,new JestResultHandler<JestResult>() {